GSM-Symbolic: Understanding the Limitations of Mathematical Reasoning in Large Language Models: Appendix

 \subsection{Additional Results on GSM-Symbolic Performance Distributions}

 In section~\ref{sec:gsm-symbolic-variance}, we have presented results for several models in~\figref{fig:gsm_symb_varince}.
 Here, we provide additional results showing the performance on \gsmsymb~ for other models also have high variance.
 Moreover, these models correspond to highest drop.
-We also report the results for all models in table~\ref{tab:full-results}.